Kamrin Moore

-Kamrin Brian Moore (born October 1, 1996) is a former American football safety.
+Kamrin Brian Moore (born October 1, 1996) is an American former professional football safety.
 He played college football at Boston College, where he was a three-year starter at cornerback.
 His 2015 season was shortened by a tibia fracture.
 Moore missed the end of his senior season with a shoulder injury and still had 50 total tackles with nine pass breakups in 2017.

 Professional career

 New Orleans Saints

-Moore was drafted by the New Orleans Saints in the sixth round, 189th overall, of the 2018 NFL Draft.
+Moore was selected by the New Orleans Saints in the sixth round, 189th overall, of the 2018 NFL draft.
 The Saints previously acquired the pick in a trade that sent Adrian Peterson to the Arizona Cardinals.
 On May 10, 2018, Moore signed his rookie contract with the Saints.
 He was waived by the Saints on September 1, 2018.

 New York Giants

 On September 2, 2018, Moore was claimed off waivers by the New York Giants.

 On July 15, 2019, Moore was suspended by the team following an arrest for an alleged domestic violence-related incident.
 He was placed on the NFL commissioner's exempt list on July 24, 2019.
 He was waived by the Giants on August 31, 2019.